 Figure \ref{fig_bayes} shows the estimated Bayes factors for the GRBs.

-We obtain high values of Bayes factor for seven GRBs, for which we can definitely claim the detection of polarization.
-GRB 151006A and GRB 160703A have Bayes factor slightly higher than 1, therefore the possibility that these two GRBs are unpolarized, can not be completely ruled out.
+We obtain high values of Bayes factor for six GRBs, for which we can definitely claim the detection of polarization.
+GRB 151006A, GRB 160509A and GRB 160703A have Bayes factor slightly higher than 1, therefore the possibility that these GRBs are unpolarized can not be completely ruled out.
 The probabilities of GRB 160607A and GRB 160623A being unpolarized are high as shown in Figure \ref{fig_bayes}.
 For the GRBs with Bayes factors $\leq$2, we estimate the upper limit of polarizations as discussed earlier.
-Figure \ref{fig_cont} shows the estimated polarization fractions and the contours for 68 $\%$ (red), 95 $\%$ (green) and 99 $\%$ (blue) confidence level estimated from MCMC simulations.
+Figure \ref{fig_cont} shows the estimated polarization fractions and the contours for 68\% (red), 90\% (green) and 99\% (blue) confidence levels estimated from MCMC simulations.

-For GRB 151006A, GRB 160607A, GRB 160623A and GRB 160703A, we see that the polarization fractions and angles are hardly constrained.
-This is consistent with the fact that Bayes factors for these bursts are $<$ 2, indicating that these GRBs are either intrinsically unpolarized or the polarizations are below the polarimetric sensititvity level of the instrument.
+For GRB 151006A, GRB 160509A, GRB 160607A, GRB 160623A and GRB 160703A, we see that the polarization fractions and angles are hardly constrained.
+This is consistent with the fact that Bayes factors for these bursts are $<$ 2, indicating that these GRBs are either intrinsically unpolarized or the degree of polarization is below the polarimetric sensitivity of the instrument.
 We estimate the upper limits of polarization for these GRBs following the method described in \ref{subsubsec3} for $\alpha=0.05$ and $0.01$ with $\beta=0.5$.